The luteal phase is the second phase of your cycle – it starts after ovulation and ends when your next period begins.

 How long does the luteal phase last?

-In the My cycle > Insights tab, you can see detailed information about your luteal phase, such as how long it usually lasts.
+On your Cycle Insights page (accessible via the Today view > See cycle insights), you can see detailed information about your luteal phase, such as how long it usually lasts.

 What about PMS?